mbwong/mbwong.github.com/_posts/2012-12-1-finding-a-calling.md

 ---
 tags: life career
-title: Finding a job you love
+title: Searching for a career path
 layout: post
 ---

-# Finding a job you love
+# Searching for a career path

 LinkedIn's founder Reid Hoffman recently published a book titled "The Start-up of YOU."
 It wisely suggests that we should all think of our careers as start-ups.
 Succeeding in today volatile economic environment requires adaptability, a strong personal network, and entrepreneurial thinking.
 But how do I choose what my start-up will be about?
 I have somewhere between 40 and 50 productive years.
 To be productive, I must focus and pick one thing to pursue.
 But I have a multitude of interests and hence have a number of career choices.
 What is my calling?
 It's a huge and looming question.